Starting collecting your Butlin's Minehead Memorabilia with eBay, have a look at these items below

 Before the Butlin's Holiday Camp

-Looking for a new location for his next holiday camp, Sir William (Billy) Butlin would arrive at Minehead in Somerset.
-The location of his camps had to be in areas that had advantages for his customers to enjoy the Butlin's magic and the beauty of the town.
-The 165 acres of farming land was purchased that was close to the railway, the ocean, the town and transport links.
+Sir William (Billy) Butlin was looking for a new location for his next holiday camp when he arrived at Minehead in Somerset.
+He chose locations that offered advantages for his customers to enjoy the Butlin's magic and the beauty of the town.
+He purchased 165 acres of farming land that was close to the railway, the ocean, the town, and transport links.

 1961 - Construction had started